Play-To-Earn Concept: How To Elevate P2E Games And Drive User Engagement

 How to steal crypto using this malware?
 The criminals focus their efforts on stealing computing power for mining crypto.
 Cryptojackers can stealthily use someone else’s computer or server resources over long periods of time without anyone suspecting something is amiss.

-A popular info stealer is еру so-called cryware which allows its users to grab and exfiltrate information from hot wallets as they provide easier access to crypto keys for making transactions.
+A popular info stealer is еру so-called crew are, which allows users to grab and exfiltrate information from hot wallets as they provide easier access to crypto keys for making transactions.

-Bitcoin stealers can resort to a variety of social engineering techniques to weave webs of lies, leveraging common patterns of human behavior and emotional reactions in certain life scenarios.
-They can send malicious links via email, pose as government agency officials, send the potential victim to fake websites, and even trick crypto owners into giving away their wallet recovery codes.
+Bitcoin stealers can resort to various social engineering techniques to weave webs of lies, leveraging common patterns of human behavior and emotional reactions in certain life scenarios.
+They can send malicious links via email, pose as government agency officials, send a potential victim to fake websites, and even trick crypto owners into giving away their wallet recovery codes.

 Reading about multiple social engineering scams can massage your brain into mush.
 You can’t get prepared for all of them, but you need to know how to protect crypto from fraudsters of this kind.
 Just a few rules to follow:

 Keeping your crypto in cold wallets would be a good idea – they are less likely to be compromised than hot wallets.
-However, it might be not enough for certain types of threats.
-To avoid becoming a juicy target for Bitcoin stealers, take advantage of the HackenAI digital wallet.
+However, it might not be enough for certain types of threats.